rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/README.md

 To understand how to access the DFT or experimental results data and the corresponding code to generate the results please go to the corresponding folder.

-Experimental dataset construction code used only CPU while DFT dataset leveraged  of GPUs.
-DFT dataset can be built with CPUs as  well but construction times can take longer.
-Consider these limitations before running the codes.

  ---

 ## Repository structure